robgraessle/Vitis_Model_Composer/Tutorials/AIE-PL/Export_to_Vitis/README.md

 ## Building and Running the Project

-The `Makefile` contained in this folder invokes other Makefiles in the project to build each component, then link and package the overall project.
+The `Makefile` contained in this folder invokes other Makefiles in the project to build each component, then link and package the overall platform.

 >**NOTE:** To build the Vitis project, make sure you have completed the following steps:
 > 1. [Configure your environment](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Setting-Up-the-Vitis-Environment) to run Vitis.